 InCommon Policies and Practices

-The documents listed below comprise the polices and practices under which the InCommon Federation and Participants operate.
+The documents listed below comprise the policies and practices under which the InCommon Federation and Participants operate.
 These documents should be reviewed prior to submitting an application.
 For eligibility questions, please refer to the join InCommon page.
 Documents are listed in the recommended order of reading.
 Policies and practices for InCommon are overseen by the InCommon Steering Committee.

 - Participation Agreement (review copy)